puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ####`prefix`

-Allows environment names to be prefixed with the short name of the specified source.
-Prefix can also be a string to be prefixed to the the names of the environments.
+Allows environment names to be prefixed with a short string specified by this source.
+If `prefix` is set to 'true', the source's name will be used.
+If `prefix` is a string, then this string is prefixed to the names of the environments.
 This prevents collisions when multiple sources are deployed into the same directory.

 ~~~
 sources:
+  myorg:
+    remote: 'git://git-server.site/myorg/main-modules'
+    basedir: '/etc/puppetlabs/puppet/environments'
+    prefix: true # All environments will be prefixed with "myorg_"
   mysource:
+    remote: 'git://git-server.site/mysource/main-modules'
-    basedir: '/etc/puppet/environments'
+    basedir: '/etc/puppetlabs/puppet/environments'
-    prefix: true
-    # All environments will be prefixed with "mysource_"
+    prefix: 'testing' # All environments will be prefixed with "testing_"
 ~~~

 ####`invalid_branches`